Auto-Rig

 Lips Amount

-Number of lips bones per quarter sides, excluding middle and corner bones.
+Number of lips bones per quadrant, excluding middle and corner bones.

 When this value is changed, the lips reference bones positions will always be reset, in a grid alignment shape.
 To force the grid alignment, enable Update Transforms next to it.